What’s Done ✅

 - Implemented a function to compute

-by the classifier after pruning. - Added flag
+guessed_labelby the classifier after pruning. - Added flag

-to skip cross-validation if pretrained model is used to compute out-of-sample probabilities faster on a singlefit()
+pretrainedto skip cross-validation if pretrained model is used to compute out-of-sample probabilities faster on a singlefit(). - Instead of returning a tuple of numpy ndarrays

-. - Added keyword arguments that can be passed into modules to fine-tune the parameters for advanced users.
+label_issues,label_quality_scoresandpredicted_labels, nowclean_labels()returns a singlelabel_issuesdataframe with columnsis_label_issue,label_quality,predicted_label. - Added keyword arguments that can be passed into modules to fine-tune the parameters for advanced users.

-can be be passed to thecleanlab.filter.find_label_issues
+label_issues_kwargscan be be passed to thecleanlab.filter.find_label_issuesfunction.label_quality_kwargscan be passed to thecleanlab.rank.get_label_quality_scoresfunction.

 create_tensors()